Paleo Avocado Tuna Salad

 - Fresh ground pepper (to taste)

-- Cut the avocado in half and scoop the middle of both avocado halves into a bowl, leaving a shell of avocado flesh about 1/4-inch thick.
+- Cut the avocado in half, remove the pit, and scoop the flesh of each half into a bowl, leaving a shell of avocado about 1/4-inch thick.

 - Add lemon juice and onion to the avocado in the bowl and mash together.
-Add tuna, salt and pepper, and stir to combine.
+Add tuna, salt, and pepper.
+Toss until thoroughly combined.
 Taste and adjust if needed.

-- Fill avocados with tuna salad and serve.
+- Fill avocado shells with the tuna salad and serve.